nanos/FediFetcher/README.md

 | `ON_START` | `--on-start` | No | Optionally provide a callback URL that will be pinged when processing is starting.
 A query parameter `rid={uuid}` will automatically be appended to uniquely identify each execution.
 This can be used to monitor your script using a service such as healthchecks.io.
 | `ON_DONE` | `--on-done` | No | Optionally provide a callback URL that will be called when processing is finished.
 A query parameter `rid={uuid}` will automatically be appended to uniquely identify each execution.
 This can be used to monitor your script using a service such as healthchecks.io.
 | `ON_FAIL` | `--on-fail` | No | Optionally provide a callback URL that will be called when processing has failed.
 A query parameter `rid={uuid}` will automatically be appended to uniquely identify each execution.
 This can be used to monitor your script using a service such as healthchecks.io.

+#### Multi User support

+If you wish to [run FediFetcher for multiple users on your instance](https://blog.thms.uk/2023/04/muli-user-support-for-fedifetcher?utm_source=github), you can supply the `--access-token` argument multiple times, with different access tokens for different users.
+That will allow you to fetch replies and/or backfill profiles for multiple users on your account.
+Have a look at the [sample script provided](./examples/FediFetcher-multiple-users.sh).

+This is only supported when running FediFetcher as cron job, or container.
+Multi-user support is not available when running FediFetcher as GitHub Action.

 #### Required Access Token Scopes